StevenBlack/vocab/million-dollar-words.md

 ### wanton
 No, not a soup.
-Unprovoked, unjustified and gener- ally egregiously out of control.
+Unprovoked, unjustified and generally egregiously out of control.
 Nasty people act with wanton disregard for the feelings of others; rioters may act with wanton destructiveness, breaking windows and looting shops.
 Say it WAHN-TIN.

 ### warison